devopscoop/talos-template/README.md

    - Confirm:
      - Enable "Start after created"
 1. In ProxMox, select the VM you just created, then click on "Console".
-1. Press any key to enter the Boot Manager Menu.
-1. Select "Device Manager" with the arrow keys, then press Enter.
-1. Select "Secure Boot Configuration", then press Enter.
-1. Select "Reset Secure Boot Keys", then press Enter.
-Are you sure?
-Yes.
-1. Press Esc until you get back to the first screen, then select "Reset", and press Enter.
 1. Follow [these instructions](https://www.talos.dev/v1.11/introduction/prodnotes/) to create a production cluster.
 For example:
    1. Set vars and generate secrets and config:
       ```